 Done yearly, the Plan of Study is akin to a progress report: a statement of the student's long-range research and academic goals, including what has been accomplished so far and what still needs to be fulfilled.
 This gives both student and faculty the opportunity to assess progress.
 The faculty discusses Plans of Study together, and gives feedback to each student through their advisor.

 Requirements and Deadline

-You are responsible for proposing a Plan of Study that describes future curriculum and other academic accomplishments necessary to meet research and professional objectives.
-The Plan of Study should be designed in consultation with your advisor/committee each year your are in the program.
-The full text should be no longer than two pages, single-spaced.
-The Plan of Study should be submitted to the DGS/DGSA for consideration by the faculty as a whole.
-You will receive feedback from your Ph.D.
-Committee Chair/Advisor.
+The Plan of Study should be designed in consultation with the student's advisor and submitted all but the final semester of dissertation-writing.
+The full text should be no longer than two pages, single-spaced, and submitted to the DGS/DGSA for consideration by the faculty as a whole.

 Deadline: Due by the last Friday in January.

 In the First 3 Years, the Plan of Study Should Contain:

 - One or more concise paragraphs describing your ethnographic and theoretical fields of interest, including a list of the three fields you anticipate will form the basis of the Portfolio

 - Summary of the contents of your Portfolio to date and a timetable for the completion of Portfolio requirements

 - List of courses you have taken in the graduate program thus far and a list of TA assignments to date

 - List of the remaining courses you plan or hope to take to complete your 5 semesters